flancian/garden/wolfram physics.md

       - leads to [[rule space]]
     - [[rule space]]
       - #q It’s a strange but rather appealing picture.
 The universe is effectively using all possible rules.
 But as entities embedded in the universe, we’re picking a particular foliation (or sequence of reference frames) to make sense of what’s happening.
 And that choice of foliation corresponds to a description language which gives us our particular way of describing the universe.
+      - #q There’s one immediate thing: that the universe, whatever foliation one uses to describe it, is just a universal computer, and nothing more.
+And that hypercomputation is never possible in the universe.